 HE FUTURISTS HAVE long been declaring it: We are a postliterate culture.
 Books are outdated forms of communication.
-Soon the flood of information that is now contained in books, magazines, and newspapers will be sorted by artificial intelligences and presented in multimedia formats.
-No more boring print.
+Soon the flood of information that is now contained in print will all be presented in multimedia formats.

-These predictions are only tangentially related to serious reading.
-Gathering data, which is what you do when you skim the newspaper, read People at the doctor's office, or use a book on plumbing techniques to fix your sink, may indeed shift away from print toward other media: videos, compact discs, Web sites with animation, sound effects, and interactive features (although most Web sites are still print intensive as I write this).
+This prediction is only tangentially related to serious reading.
+Gathering data, which is what you do when you skim news headlines, read People at the doctor's office, or use a book on plumbing techniques to fix your sink, has already shifted away from print, toward other media.
+But gathering data and reading-understanding ideas and how people act when they try to live by those ideas-are not the same.

-But gathering data and reading-understanding ideas and how people act when they try to live by those ideas-are not the same occupation.
-When you gather data from a newspaper or book, you use the same mechanical skill as when you engage in serious reading.
+When you gather data from a website or book, you use the same mechanical skill as when you engage in serious reading.
 Your eyes move; the words convey meaning to your mind.
 Yet your mind itself functions in a different way.
 When you gather data, you become informed.
 When you read, you develop wisdom-or, in Mortimer Adler's words, "become enlightened."
 "To be informed," Adler writes in How to Read a Book, "is to know simply that something is the case.
 To be enlightened is to know, in addition, what it is all about."
 To be informed is to collect facts; to be enlightened is to understand an idea (justice, or charity, or human freedom) and use it to make sense of the facts you've gathered.

-When you read the morning news, you may find out that a suicide bomber has just devastated a restaurant on the West Bank.
+When you read the morning news, you may find out that a suicide bomber has just devastated a Gaza marketplace.
 This is information-a collection of facts.
-Whether you gather those facts from a newspaper story, Time magazine, CNN's Headline News morning show, or a Web site does not significantly change the information, although the medium may slightly alter your experience of it; a skillful television montage of shots or a streaming Web site with pictures of bloody survivors may arouse your emotions or associate this particular bombing with others that have happened recently.
+Whether you gather those facts from an online news site, a print source, or CNN's Headline News morning show does not significantly change the information, although the medium may slightly alter your experience of it; a skillful montage of bloody survivors, or a website with links to earlier news reports, may arouse your emotions, or associate this particular bombing with others that have happened recently.

-But in order to be enlightened about the suicide bomber on the West Bank, you must read seriously: history, theology, politics, propaganda, editorials.
-The ideas that impel suicide bombers cannot be gleaned from Web sites or interactive media.
+But in order to be enlightened about the bombing, you must read seriously: history, theology, politics, propaganda, editorials.
+The ideas that impel suicide bombers cannot be gleaned from brief news reports or interactive media.
 The causes of such desperate actions cannot be made clear to you through a picture and a moving headline while you eat your toast.
 These things must be expressed with precise and evocative words, assembled into complex, difficult sentences.
 To be enlightened-to be wise-you must wrestle with these sentences.
 Technology can do a great deal to make information gathering easier, but it can do little to simplify the gathering of wisdom.
 Information washes over us like a sea, and recedes without leaving its traces behind.
 Wrestling with truth, as the story of Jacob warns us, is a time-consuming process that marks us forever.1